 Nelson, BC .
 You’ll have an entire day to relax and explore the fun town of Nelson.
 After you have registered we will send you a list of ideas for activities, tours, rentals, massage, etc. and contact info so that you can make reservations where needed.

 I would like to camp, is that available?

-Yes, camping is available and at least one recommended location is included on the accommodations list of each night.
+Yes, camping is available and is included on the accommodations list of each night.
 These camping locations include showers and restrooms.
-Your camping gear (in two bags) will be delivered to and picked up from your campsite each day.
+Your luggage and camping gear (two bags only) will be delivered to and picked up from the campground each day.

 Are meals provided?